bcgov/nr-broker/docs/dev_integrate_overview.md

 The purpose of some actions is to audit (like describing built artifacts) instead of gaining access to secrets.
 This audit information may be used to allow or deny future actions.
 See: [Intention Action Reference](/dev_intention_actions.md)

-Broker Accounts can be associated with multiple teams and removed from teams if that team's responsiblities change.
+Broker Accounts can be associated with multiple teams and removed from teams if that team's responsibilities change.
 Team owners are responsible for setting up and maintaining the user membership.

 ## Determining my Accounts